The very best of Tuscany

 Beach lovers will be happy to hear that, as well as beautiful countryside, Tuscany is also home to 230 km of breathtaking coast, interspersed with sandy beaches, tranquil lagoons and sleepy seaside towns.
 Although not as famous as its southern sibling, the Amalfi Coast, the Tuscan coastline is still well worth a visit.
 One of the spots we’d recommend seeking out is Golfo Di Baratti, a long stretch of silky sand and crystalline waters, which was also once one of the most important Etruscan ports of the Tuscan coast.
 If you’d like to do a bit of exploring, then set off on a quest to find Buca delle Fate (Fairy’s Hole) - a wonderfully-secluded pebble beach which emerges after 20-minutes of trekking through a magical Mediterranean forest.

-Venture off the Tuscan coast to the island of Elba, famous for being Napolean's place of exile, and you'll find an array of pristine beaches just waiting to be relaxed upon.
+Venture off the Tuscan coast to the island of Elba, famous for being Napolean's place of exile, and you'll find an array of pristine beaches waiting for you.
 Cavoli Beach is notorious for its silken white sands and raucous parties, while the crystal clear waters of Laconella Beach are perfect for those seeking peace and tranquillity.
 Meanwhile, children will love exploring the unusual rock formations at Chiessi Beach over on the west side of the island.
 The smooth surfaces of the stone slabs here mean that they double up perfectly as waterslides, diving boards and launching pads into the sparkling ocean below.

 There are so many things to do amidst the rich and diverse landscape of Tuscany it’s hard to know where to start.
 Adventure lovers and active types will want to get out exploring, either by foot, by bike or even by boat.
 The region is interwoven with ancient paths and lanes, some dating back to the Roman times, and boasts excursions suitable for every age and experience level.
 Simply speak to the onefinestay team and they will advise you on a suitable route, arrange a guide and shuttle and organise a lovely picnic lunch for you to enjoy en route.